The devil and his sexy little women,

 from "The Red Specter."

 Spanish filmmaker Segundo de Chomon was similar to the innovative French film pioneer Georges Melies.
+Both used camera trickery, optical illusions and techniques from stage magicians in their films.

 "Kiri-Kis", or "Les Kiriki – Acrobates japonais" is his short silent film from 1907.
 It portrays a troupe of Japanese acrobats performing incredible stunts.
 The trick photography used is similar to what magicians call "black art", a technique where a stage covered in black fabric allows impossible feats.
 In this case, the position of the camera also allows the performers to defy gravity.